-- 1. Select the name of the Thought within the Note text. - Click the More button, then click the Insert Link to Thought command (or just click the Insert Link to Thought button if the toolbar is expanded).
-The selected text will become shaded and a link icon will appear to the right of the linked Thought name.
-Click the icon to activate the linked Thought.
+- 1. Select desired text or place curser where a new link should appear. - Click the More button, then click the Insert Link to Thought command (or just click the Insert Link to Thought button if the toolbar is expanded).
+Type the name of the Thought you wish to link to.